thingSoC/TSOC_GROVEY_ONE/README.md

 The **TSOC_GROVEY_ONE** connects any thingSoC or Mikrobus module to the Arduino Development environment, with the origianl processor, the ATMEGA328P.

+The **TSOC_GROVEY_ONE** allows you to connect thingSoC, Mikrobus, and/or Grove System Modules all at the same time.
+THis gives you maximum flexiblity for parts selection and reuse.

 ---------------------------------------